galbiatidavide/Finite-Differences-Navier-Stokes/README.md

 3. **Compile the project**:
-    After loading the modules, compile the project according to the chosen by running:
+    After loading the modules and properly set flow and domain parameters, compile the project according to the chosen solver by running:
     ```bash
     make clean
     make FILES="navier_stokes.cpp" #for Navier-Stokes and Brinkman problem